 “Will these financials easily update my budget forecast?”

 In addition to keeping the pulse on your financial reporting every month, you should also constantly compare your historical financials to your budget forecast to measure how your actuals line up with your goals.
 While one set of numbers lives in the past (financials) and one lives in the future (forecast), make sure you can easily compare these two sources of truth.
 This process is called a budget variance analysis.
 Depending on your organization’s size, this could be as simple as building an Excel model to easily drop in your forecasted budget and your actual performance (from your accounting financials) and measure the differences.
 To keep this comparison as simple as possible, make sure your chart of accounts is the same, or similar, to your budget forecast.
 Keeping the two sources of financial data aligned will ensure that updates are not a labor intensive process.
-[For a more indepth review of building a budget variance analysis, click here]

 “How much year-end work will my tax accountant have to do?”